Can Optimization Trajectories Explain Multi-Task Transfer?: Conclusion

 \section{Conclusion}

-\paragraph{Summary} We empirically show, across a number of multi-task settings, that both positive and negative transfer are determined {\it early into training}.
-This implies that negative transfer is a result of how gradient conflict impacts factors of optimization that go beyond the zero'th order training loss, rather than how gradient conflict stopping task training early.
+We empirically show, across a number of multi-task settings, that both positive and negative transfer are determined {\it early into training}, implying that negative transfer is a result of gradient conflict impacting factors of optimization that go beyond the zeroth order training loss.
 To understand how gradient conflict causes negative transfer for some tasks while benefiting others, we study factors of optimization that have previously been shown to explain generalization gaps in single-task learning.
 Our goal is to show how trade-offs in transfer can be explained as trade-offs in task optimization.
 However, we find that {\it no} factors we study can adequately explain the impact of multi-task learning on task generalization, i.e. it is not clear how the impact of task conflict on optimization is related to negative (and positive) transfer.
-Moreover, we find that, when SMTOs impact the trade-off between task performance within a multi-task problem, their effect is not explained by eliciting similar trade-offs to task optimization, {\it including how well a task's loss is minimized}.
-Finally, we study how the {\it amount} of gradient conflict impacts transfer and we find that high amounts of gradient conflict elicit negative effects to task optimization, while having almost no correlation with task generalization.
+Moreover, we find that when SMTOs impact which tasks benefit and which are harmed within a multi-task setting, this impact is not explained by a corresponding improvement or degradation in the tasks' optimization, {\it including how well the task losses are minimized}.
+Finally, we study how the {\it amount} of gradient conflict impacts transfer and we find that high amounts of gradient conflict are highly correlated with h, while having almost no correlation with task generalization.

-Overall, we show that determining which tasks are benefiting and which are suffering within a multi-task problem, through the lens of optimization alone, is currently not feasible.
-While gradient conflict has a clear impact on task optimization, connecting that impact to transfer is difficult with our current understanding of deep learning.
-As a result, it is not clear why negative transfer occurs in multi-task learning and, importantly, what optimization challenges must be tackled to overcome it.
+Overall, we show that predicting which tasks will experience positive transfer and which will experience negative transfer, through the lens of optimization alone, is currently not feasible.
+This result not only explains why current SMTOs---motivated by gradient conflict and training loss minimization---fail to generally help in practice, but also rules out several additional factors of training trajectories that might, in theory, be used to predict transfer.
+Our results also have implications for the development of future SMTOs, such as narrowing the focus of future SMTOs to the early phases of training where the generalization gap occurs.